 HFT 4785 Casino Operations Management (3).
 Topics include: historical, legal, social and operational aspects of the casino industry; odds assessment, game types, and cash management.
 Paramutual wagering, casinos, and sports books examined.
-Prerequisite: HFT 3203.

 HFT 4802C Catering Management (3).
 A study of the techniques, logistics, and responsibilities involved in the management of on-premise and off-premise, catering companies.
-Prerequisites: FSS 3230C or permission of the instructor.

 HFT 4805 Contract Food Services Management (3).
 Management of various non-commercial and contract foodservice operations including business and industry, hospital/medical center, school/college, and recreational.
-Prerequisite: HFT 3203.

 HFT 4809 Management of Food Service Industry Segments (3).
 An in-depth study of all segments of the food service industry including all major areas of food service operations as they relate to various industry segments.
-Prerequisite: HFT 3263.